-Whether one or several decades separate you from the Class of 2016, here's a look at some of the characteristics that define these young members of "Generation Y," also known as "Millenials" and "Digital Natives."
+Whether one or several decades separate you from the Class of 2016, here's a look at some of the characteristics that define them:

 - The lives of this year's high school freshmen have spanned three decades, two centuries, and two milleniums.
 Few people in history have been able to claim such a feat.

 - They grew up with computers and the Internet in their homes, which has shaped the way they learn and communicate.
 Everything is at their fingertips and they've grown accustomed to finding information in a matter of seconds.
 The advent of smartphones and tablets has further facilitated that instant gratification, and library terms such as "Dewy Decimal System" and "microfiche" are likely Greek to them.

 - They've grown up in post-9/11 America, and most of them can't remember a time when the War in Afghanistan wasn't being fought.
 However, despite the political and economic turmoil of the first decade of the twenty-first century, they appear to be relatively optimistic about the state of the nation.
 According to the Pew Research Center, 41% of Millenials are satisfied with the way things are going in the country, compared to 26% of those ages 30 or older.